Herschel Walker trade

-The Herschel Walker trade was the largest player trade in the history of the National Football League (NFL).
-This deal on October 12, 1989, centered on sending running back Herschel Walker from the Dallas Cowboys to the Minnesota Vikings.
-Including Walker and a transaction involving the San Diego Chargers, the trade eventually involved 18 players and draft picks.
-At the time of the deal, the Cowboys were one of the worst teams in the league (the team finished the 1989 season with its worst post-merger record, 1–15), trading away their best player, while the Vikings believed that Walker was the missing piece they needed to make a Super Bowl run.
-Thus, Minnesota originally felt that they got the better end of the deal.
-Instead, the Cowboys used the draft picks acquired in this trade to get the players they needed to help them win three Super Bowls in the 1990s.
-Meanwhile, the Vikings did not make a Super Bowl appearance with Walker.
+The Herschel Walker trade was the largest player trade in the history of the National Football League (NFL) and, many believe, the largest in the history of all professional sports.
+The deal, completed on October 12, 1989, centered on sending running back Herschel Walker from the Dallas Cowboys to the Minnesota Vikings.
+After the transaction was expanded to involve the San Diego Chargers, the trade moved a total of 18 players and draft picks between the three teams.
+At the time of the deal, the Cowboys were one of the worst teams in the league (the team finished the 1989 season with its worst post-merger record, 1–15) while Walker was still regarded as one of the league's premier running backs.